THIS IS THE

 Carlos José Solorzano agreed to create the first

 incarnation of the Guardia Nacional, headed by a

 US Army Major C. B. Carter.
 The goal was

 permit the US Marines to withdraw from the

 analyzed document collection to be housed here.
 Pages in progress.

-NACIONAL FOUNDATIONAL DOCUMENT 1: LA
+NACIONAL FOUNDATIONAL DOCUMENT 1:

 GACETA, DIARIO OFICIAL, 4 ABRIL 1929.